patrick-lai/postman-to-swagger/README.md

 ## Future improvement

 - Apimatic has this `models` thing that is kind of useful, maybe we can also do that.
+- Use lodash/fp, lodash/flow to slim down module size

 ## Repos to watch